mohtashimnawaz/cobalt_lang/README.md

   A convenience script is provided at `scripts/heavy-test.sh` that runs the conservative heavy test command.

+- Demo script and examples:

+  - Example source is available at `examples/promo.cobalt` (promotions and casts demo).
+  - A demo script `scripts/demo.sh` will build the example (object via LLVM), link it with `clang`, run it, print the exit code and a snippet of the IR:

+    ```bash
+    ./scripts/demo.sh
+    ```

+  Note: `scripts/demo.sh` requires `clang`/`llvm` to be installed and available on your PATH (see installation instructions above).

 ## Contributing

 Open a PR and CI will run both fast and heavy tests (including LLVM-enabled job, if applicable).
 See `.github/workflows/ci.yml` for details.